frodo-bot/Clue-Less/README.md

 - [ ] Meaningful Commit Message
 - [ ] git push -u origin <feature_branch_name>
 #### Submitting Pull Request
+After pushing the branch go to the online UI.
+There should be a "Your recently pushed branches:"
-- [ ] At https://github.com/frodo-bot/Clue-Less.git select pull request
+- [ ] Click Compare & pull request
 - [ ] Set PR to merge feature branch to development branch